NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-File.md

 * **When invoked from C:\Users**: Only 1.
 The default repository on NuGet.org is used.
 * **When invoked from F:\ or F:\tmp**: 1 and 2.
 The default repository on NuGet.org is used, package restore is enabled and packages get expanded in F:\tmp.
 * **When invoked from F:\Project1 or F:\Project1\Source**: 1, 2 and 3.
-The last config file that gets loaded overrides `repositorypath` therefore packages get expanded in F:\Project1\External\Packages instead of F:\tmp.
+The last config file that gets loaded overrides `repositoryPath` therefore packages get expanded in F:\Project1\External\Packages instead of F:\tmp.
 It also clears `<packageSources>` therefore nuget.org is no longer available as a source; instead only http://MyPrivateRepo/ES/nuget is available.
 * **When invoked from F:\Project2 or F:\Project2\Source**: 1, 2 and 4.
 This time `packageSources` is not cleared, therefore both nuget.org and http://MyPrivateRepo/DQ/nuget are available as source repositories.
 Packages get expanded in F:\tmp

 ## NuGet config extensibility point